Aptivi/NitrocidKS/DocGen/index.md

 If you still intend to use a documentation specific to your preferred version of KS, you may refer to the [releases](https://github.com/Aptivi/NitrocidKS/releases) page of the project and download the attached `0.0.x.y-doc.rar` file.

-To get started using the documentation, select `KS API` from the top menu and select a namespace to get a clear overview of the API that Nitrocid KS provides.
+To get started using the documentation, select `API Documentation` from the top menu and select a namespace to get a clear overview of the API that Nitrocid KS provides.

 ## Feedback